patrickthomasius/Assignment-ETL/README.md

 ## Readme

 ### How to setup:
+### Setup this project (without Docker)

+1. Create Conda Environment:
-conda env create -f environment.yml
+`conda env create -f environment.yml`

-Start Postgresql/Pgadmin on your system.
-Optionally, adjust parameters at the top of the etl.py script.
-Run the etl.py script.

-Alternatively, the docker-compose.yml can be used to setup a docker image.
+2. Run postgress locally with fitting credentials, or adjust credential in the rag_postgres_llm.py script:

+`POSTGRES_USER=postgres
+POSTGRES_PASSWORD=start
+POSTGRES_DB=postgres
+POSTGRES_PORT=5432`

+Alternatively, I have included a provisonary docker-compose.yml and Dockerfile in the project.
+Because of the time constraint on this assignment, I wasnt able to verify functionality so setting this project up without Docker is recommended.

 ### Explanation of my approach: